HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   <figcaption>{{ figure_link(caption="Most frequently allowed HTTP(S) hosts in CSP policies", sheets_gid="180799456", sql_file="csp_allowed_host_frequency.sql") }}</figcaption>
 </figure>

-As for WSS origins, used for allowing WebSockets connections to certain origins, the following were found the most common:
+As for WSS origins, used for allowing WebSocket connections to certain origins, the following were found the most common:

 <figure>
   <table>